Ecosystem service: History

 While the notion of human dependence on Earth's ecosystems reaches to the start of Homo sapiens' existence, the term 'natural capital' was first coined by E. F. Schumacher in 1973 in his book Small is Beautiful.
 Recognition of how ecosystems could provide complex services to humankind date back to at least Plato (c.
 400 BC) who understood that deforestation could lead to soil erosion and the drying of springs.
 Modern ideas of ecosystem services probably began when Marsh challenged in 1864 the idea that Earth's natural resources are unbounded by pointing out changes in soil fertility in the Mediterranean.
 It was not until the late 1940s that three key authors—Henry Fairfield Osborn, Jr, William Vogt, and Aldo Leopold—promoted recognition of human dependence on the environment.

 In 1956, Paul Sears drew attention to the critical role of the ecosystem in processing wastes and recycling nutrients.
 In 1970, Paul Ehrlich and Rosa Weigert called attention to "ecological systems" in their environmental science textbook and "the most subtle and dangerous threat to man's existence ... the potential destruction, by man's own activities, of those ecological systems upon which the very existence of the human species depends".

-The term "environmental services" was introduced in a 1970 report of the Study of Critical Environmental Problems, which listed services including insect pollination, fisheries, climate regulation and flood control.
+The term environmental services was introduced in a 1970 report of the Study of Critical Environmental Problems, which listed services including insect pollination, fisheries, climate regulation and flood control.
 In following years, variations of the term were used, but eventually 'ecosystem services' became the standard in scientific literature.

-The ecosystem services concept has continued to expand and includes socio-economic and conservation objectives, which are discussed below.
-A history of the concepts and terminology of ecosystem services as of 1997, can be found in Daily's book "Nature's Services: Societal Dependence on Natural Ecosystems".

-While Gretchen Daily's original definition distinguished between ecosystem goods and ecosystem services, Robert Costanza and colleagues' later work and that of the Millennium Ecosystem Assessment lumped all of these together as ecosystem services.

-Examples

-The following examples illustrate the relationships between humans and natural ecosystems through the services derived from them: